Turnout

 3. Review and Organize: Before you submit, take a moment to review all documents for accuracy and completeness.
 Arranging them clearly can help streamline the process.

-Additionally, did you know that the Disabled Veterans' Exemption can be applied retroactively for up to 8 years?
+Additionally, did you know that the BOE offers a prior year’s exemption?
 This is crucial for those who may have missed previous opportunities.
-If you qualify for a prior year’s exemption, it typically takes about three months for the San Diego County Tax Collector to issue a refund.
-As Jordan Z. Marks, Assessor, states, "Submit the completed application at any of our available office locations linked below."
-Remember, the basic Disabled Veterans' Exemption requires a one-time filing, ensuring ongoing support for eligible veterans.
+If you qualify for a prior year’s exemption, it typically takes about three months for the BOE to issue a refund.
+As Jordan Z. Marks, Assessor, states, "Submit the completed application at any of our available office locations."
+Remember, the basic exemption requires a one-time filing, ensuring ongoing support for eligible veterans.

-We're here to assist you in navigating these processes, providing guidance without legal representation, so you can focus on securing the benefits you deserve.
-You are not alone in this journey; we’re committed to helping you every step of the way.
+We're here to assist you in navigating the application process, providing guidance without legal representation, so you can focus on your benefits.
+You are not alone in this journey; we are here to help.

 Each box represents an important step in the application process.
 Follow the arrows to see what you need to do next, from confirming eligibility to gathering documents and finally reviewing everything before submission.